McCain, Warren visit US troops in Afghanistan

 Perdue tweeted photos of him meeting with troops, posting on the Fourth of July, "I can't think of a better way to spend #IndependenceDay than with the women & men fighting every day to defend our freedom."

-Sen. McCain also tweeted pictures of the various bases they traveled to, posting Tuesday, "Wonderful seeing so many outstanding American service members serving in #Afghanistan - we can't thank them enough for their sacrifice."
+McCain also tweeted pictures of the various bases they traveled to.
+This is the tenth Independence Day McCain has spent with American service members serving in the Middle East.
+He posted Tuesday, "Wonderful seeing so many outstanding American service members serving in #Afghanistan - we can't thank them enough for their sacrifice."

 CNN reached out to the senators' offices but additional details on the trip were not immediately available.